Different types of sound editing

 - Editing ADR (actor’s lines that were re-recorded in the studio) and voice-over narration

 The fundamentals of dialog editing

 Here’s an example of a very basic dialog edit; The above track is edited while the grey track (lower) is how it was delivered by the picture editor (via AAF).

-Towards the end of the clip (the 5th region), an edit was moved slightly to clean up a bad dialog edit in the middle of a word.
-At the very end, the original audio had something going on (a noise or start of a new word).
-That had to be edited to add a clean fade out using audio from earlier in the track.
+- Towards the end of the clip (the 5th region), an edit was moved slightly to clean up a bad dialog edit in the middle of a word.

 Before dialog editing

 This is a before and after look of two tracks of dialog.
 It’s two people with separate mics talking at close proximity.
 Even just looking at the waveforms (without listening) you can tell when one person (or both) are talking.
 There’s a bit of bleed from one mic to the other.
 If you edit out the bleed it makes the person talking sound much clearer.

 Even though you can tell a lot from the waveform it’s still a good idea to listen through each track.
 Sometimes there’s low level sounds you want to keep like a quiet word or laugh.